lilab-bcb/pegasus/README.md

 metrics_summaries | File | A excel spreadsheet containing QCs for each sample. output_web_summary | Array[File] | A list of htmls visualizing QCs for each sample (cellranger count output).

-## <a name="run_cellranger_count"></a> Run Cell Ranger count only
+### <a name="cellranger_only_count"></a> Only run *cellranger count*

-Sometimes, people might want to perform demux locally and run **cellranger count** on the cloud.
-This section describes how to perform counting on cloud.
+Sometimes, people might want to perform demux locally and only run *cellranger count* on the cloud.
+This section describes how to perform count only use *cellranger_mkfastq_count*.

-1. [Create](https://software.broadinstitute.org/firecloud/documentation/article?id=10746) a [FireCloud](https://portal.firecloud.org/) workspace or use an existing workspace.

 1. Copy your FASTQ files to the workspace using gsutil in your unix terminal.

-    You should upload a folder, which contains one subfolder per sample.
+    You should upload folders of FASTQS.
+Each foloder contains one subfolder per sample.
 Each subfolder contains all FASTQ files from the corresponding sample.

-    Example: *gsutil -m rsync -r /foo/bar/fastq_path/K18WBC6Z4 gs://fc-e0000000-0000-0000-0000-000000000000/K18WBC6Z4*
+    Example: *gsutil -m cp -r /foo/bar/fastq_path/K18WBC6Z4 gs://fc-e0000000-0000-0000-0000-000000000000/K18WBC6Z4_fastq*

     -m means copy in parallel, -r means copy the directory recursively.